rroslan/django/README.md

 # Tutorial
 See our [Running Django in the App Engine Standard Environment](https://cloud.google.com/python/django/appengine) tutorial for instructions for setting up and deploying this sample application.

+# Custom Setup
+I am using postgresql instead of mysql
+Create postgresql instance on google sql